Amir4g/CLVOS23/README.md

 ## File Structure

-The dataset follows a similar structure as [DAVIS](https://davischallenge.org/).
 The dataset consists of two parts: `JPEGImages` which holds the frame images, and `Annotations` which contains the corresponding segmentation masks.
 The frame images are numbered using five-digit numbers.
-Annotations are saved in color-pattlate mode PNGs like DAVIS.
+Annotations are saved in color-pattlate mode PNGs like [DAVIS](https://davischallenge.org/).

-Please note that while annotations for all frames in the training set are provided, annotations for the validation set will only include the first frame.
+The provided annotations are for the validation set and include the first and the last frame.

 ```
 <train/valid.tar>